 It is entirely possible for you to start a cake business from home.
-Many people have done it – professionals, hobbyists, stay-at-home parents, what-have-you.
+Many people have done it – professionals, stay-at-home parents, people with hobbies, what-have-you.
 They have made a name in the cake business while operating in the comforts of their own home.
 It all sounds daunting at first, but we’re here to cut to the chase and help you set up your dream cake business through tried and tested methods.

 Table of Contents

 - 1 Step-by-Step Guide to Start a Cake Business from Home?

 - 1.1 Step 1: Identify the kind of cake business you want to set up and figure out if it’s right for you.

 - 1.2 Step 2: Identify the costs and expenditures needed to start a bakery as a business.